 The Centre for Teaching Excellence fosters teaching and learning of the highest quality at The University of Waterloo by working collaboratively with departments and individuals at all career stages, and by promoting the importance of effective teaching and meaningful learning across the university.

 The Quality Assurance Office oversees and supports the review process for existing undergraduate and graduate programs, the development of proposals for new programs and the reporting of program major modifications to the Ontario Universities Council on Quality Assurance (Quality Council).
 This office is responsible for the implementation and monitoring of the University of Waterloo’s Institutional Quality Assurance Process (IQAP).
 The QA Office reports directly to the Associate Vice-President, Academic (AVPA) and is indirectly accountable to and works closely with the Associate Vice-President, Graduate Studies and Postdoctoral Affairs (AVPGSPA).
 The creation of the Quality Assurance Office was directly related to the Outstanding Academic Programing theme of Waterloo’s Strategic Plan 2013.
-The Quality Assurance Office currently employs two full-time staff, whose responsibilities are shared with the Office of Academic Integrity.

 The University Teaching Fellows program consists of selected instructors from each Faculty who are tasked with the promotion of a culture of engaged teaching at the university.
 The activities of these Teaching Fellows improve the depth, effectiveness, and efficiency of student learning in their respective Faculties.